GOP rep says Mayorkas prioritizing Mexico over US

 “For months, we have tried to work with his office to secure his testimony before the Committee so the American people can receive some much-needed transparency about the causes, costs, and consequences of the unprecedented border crisis.
 We have given him every opportunity to explain his handling of the crisis.”

-In a letter to Green on Thursday, Homeland Security Assistant Secretary for Legislative Affairs Zephranie Buetow declined an invitation on behalf of Mayorkas to testify on Jan.
-18, the date proposed by Green.
+In a letter to Green on Thursday, Homeland Security Assistant Secretary for Legislative Affairs Zephranie Buetow proposed a different schedule, citing a second round of migration talks with Mexican officials in Washington next week.

 “In keeping with the secretary’s commitment to cooperate with Congressional Committees, he will make himself available to testify before the Committee,” wrote Buetow.